Hellas Jet

-Hellas Jet was a charter airline based in Athens, Greece, operating services to Greece from destinations in Europe.
+Hellas Jet was a charter airline based in Athens, Greece, operating services to Greece from destinations elsewhere in Europe.
 Its main base was Athens International Airport.
 Hellas Jet was a licensed scheduled and charter carrier, holding a JAA AOC and a Line Maintenance Certificate under JAA/EASA Part 145, both approved by the Hellenic Civil Aviation Authority.
 It ceased operations in 2010 due to economic difficulties.
-The repossession of two of their Airbus A320 aircraft, 87 and 88, was documented on Discovery channel TV programme Airplane Repo.
+The repossession of two of its Airbus A320 aircraft, 87 and 88, was documented on Discovery channel TV programme Airplane Repo.
 The company slogan was More than a flight.

 History

 The airline was started in 2002 as a Cyprus Airways subsidiary and the first flight was on 24 June 2003 from Athens.
-At the end of the first year of operation, they had completed 3,855 flights and carried over 250,000 passengers.
+At the end of its first year of operation, it had completed 3,855 flights and carried over 250,000 passengers.
 Due to heavy losses, Hellas Jet suspended all scheduled flights from 10 May 2005.
 In January 2006, the airline announced it would refocus on charter operations.
 In August 2006, Cyprus Airways sold its shares to Air Miles, the trading name of Trans World Aviation.
-The aim is to resume services later in 2007 using wet leased Airbus A320 aircraft.
+The aim was to resume services later in 2007 using wet leased Airbus A320 aircraft.
 It was wholly owned by Air Miles and had 50 employees (at March 2009).

 Hellas Jet was an IATA member.

 Destinations

-As a scheduled airline, Hellas Jet initially operated two daily flights from Athens to Paris and Brussels, and a daily flight to London/Heathrow and Zurich.
-Later the Zurich flights were suspended due to low passenger numbers and were replaced by daily flights to London/Gatwick, while there was a slight reduction in the Paris and Brussels frequencies to enable two weekly flights from Athens to Manchester to operate.
+As a scheduled airline, Hellas Jet initially operated two flights per day from Athens to Paris and Brussels, and one per day to London Heathrow and Zurich respectively.
+Later the Zurich flights were suspended due to low passenger numbers and were replaced by daily flights to London Gatwick, while there was a slight reduction in the Paris and Brussels frequencies to enable two flights per week from Athens to Manchester to operate.
 The weekend flights to Gatwick were transferred to Heathrow in 2005, although the mid-week flights were later suspended for most of the year, except for the busy Christmas and New Year period.

-As a charter airline, Hellas Jet operated charter flights to/from Heraklion and Rhodes, to St. Petersburg, Moscow, Amsterdam, Düsseldorf, Paris etc.

-One aircraft also flew from Dublin to holiday destinations in Spain on behalf of Trans Aer.
+As a charter airline, Hellas Jet operated charter flights to/from Heraklion and Rhodes to St. Petersburg, Moscow, Amsterdam, Düsseldorf, Paris etc. One aircraft also flew from Dublin to holiday destinations in Spain on behalf of Trans Aer.
 Its fleet was available for both scheduled charters as well as ad-hoc charter flights.